nishanths/cocoa-hugo-theme/README.md

 #### config.toml

-Please see the sample [`config.toml`](https://github.com/nishanths/cocoa-hugo-theme/blob/master/exampleSite/config.toml) in `exampleSite/`.
+Please see the sample [`config.toml`](https://github.com/nishanths/cocoa-hugo-theme/blob/master/exampleSite/config.toml).
 Note that if you already use cocoa but have updated to Hugo 0.18, you must lowercase every params of your existing `config.toml`. (like in the sample)

 #### Creating posts